fayaaz/mixxx-pi-gen/README.md

 _Mixxx image for the raspberry pi_

+Raspberry pi image - start DJing in minutes with a raspberry pi, screen and DJ controller.

  [![Get the latest release](https://img.shields.io/github/release-date/fayaaz/mixxx-pi-gen)](https://github.com/fayaaz/mixxx-pi-gen/releases/latest)
 ![GitHub All Releases](https://img.shields.io/github/downloads/fayaaz/mixxx-pi-gen/total)

+tl;dr just want to dj with the latest image: [instructions](https://github.com/fayaaz/mixxx-pi-gen/wiki/Installing-the-Nightly-Build)

 This repo is for the generation of a raspbian image for Mixxx.
 Included: